 Developing Leaders at All Levels

-The FCF, as described in research on Leadership in the Age of Uncertainty, defines these components as follows.
+The 4-Cap, as described in research on Leadership in the Age of Uncertainty, defines these components as follows.

-Moreover, the FCF seeks to help leaders discover their unique Change Signature – the leader's credo and characteristic way of creating change.
-Each leader's signature draws upon his or her values, skills, experience, tactics, and personality in order to build trust, respect, and authenticity.
+Moreover, the 4-Cap seeks to help leaders discover their unique Change Signature—the leader’s credo and characteristic way of creating change.
+Each leader’s signature draws upon his or her values, skills, experience, tactics, and personality in order to build trust, respect, and authenticity.

 |MIT Sloan > MIT Leadership Center > Research > 4 Capabilities Leadership Framework|